Guardians vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- Brayan Bello will take to the mound for the Red Sox, his third start of the season.
+- The Red Sox will hand the ball to Chris Sale (1-2) for his sixth start of the season.

+- He has earned a quality start one time in five starts this season.

+- Sale has two starts in a row of five innings or more.

 |Opponent